Data-driven material identification in micromorphic continua: Summary and concluding remarks

-Future studies may include applications to elastoplastic or other non-linear composites at small strains, which, in principle, are not excluded by the present framework as long as the material behavior remains stable.
-Extensions to account for material instabilities as well as finite deformations remain open challenges.
-We further emphasize that the present approach remains agnostic with respect to the constitutive model, while the general kinematic ansatz inherent to micromorphic media is assumed as a point of departure.
-This approach is sufficiently general to encompass a wide range of continuum behaviors as special cases, including continuum limits with provable convergence from discrete systems (e.g., the example in section~\ref{sec:MMM}).
+\tB{Future work should address systematic selection of metric parameters and dataset size, regularization of noisy or discrete kinematic fields, and extensions to material instabilities and finite deformations.
+We further emphasize that the present approach remains agnostic with respect to constitutive closure relations, while the micromorphic phase space is assumed as a point of departure.} This approach is sufficiently general to encompass a wide range of continuum behaviors as special cases, including continuum limits with provable convergence from discrete systems (e.g., the example in section~\ref{sec:MMM}).
 Ultimately, the specific form of the continuum should be established through such rigorous homogenization analyses, which may reveal the relevant phase-space quantities without necessarily yielding explicit, closed-form parameters.
-In those scenarios, the present data-driven framework provides a flexible means of identifying material data that may otherwise not be directly accessible.
+In those scenarios, the present data-driven framework provides a flexible means of identifying generalized material data that may otherwise not be directly accessible.